Gildara/100-days-of-code/log.md

 ### Day 17: August 2, 2017

 **Plan**: Try to figure out how to do these css3 gradients.
-I that starts getting too stressful, I can check out the next freecodecamp problem.
+If that starts getting too stressful, I can check out the next freecodecamp problem.

+**Today's Progress**: Cut and pasted some examples of gradients and then played around with them to try to figure out how they work.

+**Thoughts**: Two hours of experimenting with the code and I still don't really get it.
+I should probably just abandon the idea of a gradient background.
+It seems so easy and straight forward, but then it doesn't WAE.

+### Day 18: August 3, 2017

+**Plan**: Look around codepen to see how other people deal with having hardly any content.
+I may look at gradients some more, as sometimes after a break new ideas surface.
+I also have the option of letting this go and working on the next fcc problem.

 **Today's Progress**:

 **Thoughts**: